Primordial non-Gaussianity without tails -- how to measure fNL with the bulk of the density PDF: Summary of procedure and forecast of statistical power

-In the lower panel of \figref{constraints_joint} we show constraints of the same analysis for three different bispectrum types \citep{Fergusson2009, Scoccimarro2012} - the equilateral template ($f_{\mathrm{NL}}^{\mathrm{equi}}$), the orthogonal template ($f_{\mathrm{NL}}^{\mathrm{ortho}}$) and a bispectrum from local non-Gaussianity ($f_{\mathrm{NL}}^{\mathrm{local}}$).
-Measurements of this precision would significantly improve over current measurements of $f_{\mathrm{NL}}$ from the CMB \citetalias{Planck2018PNG}.
-Note however that the PDF alone can not distinguish between different bispectrum shapes, as we discuss in \apprefnospace{vary_different_shapes}.
-Hence, we have consider one bispectrum template at a time in \figref{constraints_joint}.
+In \tabref{Fisher_summary} we summarize the constraints of the considered analyses for different bispectrum types \citep{Fergusson2009, Scoccimarro2012} - the equilateral template ($f_{\mathrm{NL}}^{\mathrm{equi}}$), the orthogonal template ($f_{\mathrm{NL}}^{\mathrm{ortho}}$) and a bispectrum from local non-Gaussianity ($f_{\mathrm{NL}}^{\mathrm{local}}$).
+For the smoothing scale of $30$Mpc$/h$ these constraints are compatible with current measurements of $f_{\mathrm{NL}}$ from the CMB \citetalias{Planck2018PNG}.
+If our model accuracy can be improved along the lines of \citet{Ivanov2019} to also encompass the $15$Mpc$/h$ scale then the PDF-based analysis could even significantly improve over the CMB measurements.
+(As could the moment based analysis.
+However, we have not rigorously evaluated the accuracy of our moment predictions.
+Especially, we expect them to suffer more from modelling uncertainties in the high-density tail of the PDF.)
+We want to stress that the PDF alone can not distinguish between different bispectrum shapes, as we discuss in \apprefnospace{vary_different_shapes}.
+Hence, we have to consider one bispectrum template at a time in \figref{constraints_joint}.
 Eventually, we are working towards combining an analysis of the late-time PDF with the early-universe results of \citetalias{Planck2018PNG}.
 In such a combined analysis, the CMB would provide information about the background $\Lambda$CDM spacetime (whose parameters are largely fixed here) while the late-time density PDF will constrain non-linear structure growth and the imprint of primordial non-Gaussianity on the late-time large scale structure.

-In \figref{constraints_R15} we show the statistical power achievable when individually analysing the two smoothing scales $R=15$Mpc$/h$ and $R=30$Mpc$/h$.
-A comparison of the upper and lower panel of the figure indicates that the smaller scale is more powerful in constraining the amplitude of the primordial bispectrum.
-Also, for the $R=30$Mpc$/h$ smoothing scale including the kurtosis in the moment based analysis doesn't add as much information as it does for the $R=15$Mpc$/h$ smoothing scale.
-This may be expected because the density field becomes increasingly Gaussian at larger smoothing scales.

 We explain the details of these results in \secref{model} and \secref{covariance}.